askore/capstone2014-firefoxOS/README.md

 }
 ```

+By using `AL.ajax(urlString.value, null, function () {});` we are passing in the desired URL as the first argument.
+Since we have no extra data we need to pass in, the second parameter is `null`.
+As a result, this request will be a GET.
+Were we need to put data in our request we would put it in this argument and instead of a GET request, a POST request would be made.
+For the third argument since we aren't interested in doing anything upon the request being completed we leave the callback blank.

 ###### Make a non-critical request
 You might have a case where you make a request for something that the user wants and requests via a URL in a textbox element when a user presses a button, but doesn't need right now.